We’re reader-supported; we may earn a commission from links in this article.

 We always see birds nervously flying away from us when we approach them.
-If you’re like me, you may start to harbor this curious thought: “are birds really scared of humans?”
-And so I took it upon myself to conduct some deep research to find an answer to the question!
-Here’s the summarized simple answer I found:
+You may start to wonder: “are birds scared of humans?”
+I curiously conducted some research and found an answer to the question!
+Here’s what I found:

 Most birds are scared of humans.
 This is because of their natural instinct to flee from an unfamiliar presence.
 However, the degree of scaredness varies between bird species, individual birds, and different human exposure.
 Urbanized birds like pigeons are much less scared of humans than rural birds.

 Now, if you read on, I will highlight the variation in the scaredness of birds to human presence and explain some reasons why it is so and why not.
-Stick around on the article for more information!
+Read on for more:

 Birds are indeed scared of humans.
 And there’s lots of reason to be so!
 You may have noticed how skittish birds like pigeons either run away or fly away when you approach them.